Before jacking up the car

 Attention:

-- Never stand under a vehicle that is only supported by a jack.
-The jack may tilt and move from the installation position or fall, resulting in an accident.
+- Never stand under a vehicle that is supported only by a jack.
+The jack may tilt and move from its mounting position or fall, which could cause an accident.

 - Install the jack only in the recommended position.
-If the jack is installed incorrectly, dents may form in the vehicle body or the jack may fall, injuring you.
+If the jack is installed incorrectly, dents may form in the car body or the jack may fall, injuring you.

-- Avoid placing the jack on a sloping or unstable surface.
-Otherwise, the jack may tilt and move from the installation position or fall, resulting in an accident.
-Always place the jack on a flat, hard surface.
+- Avoid installing the jack on a slope or unstable surface.
+Otherwise, the jack may tilt and move from the installation position or fall, which may cause an accident.
+Always install the jack on a flat, hard surface.

-- Before installing the jack, make sure that the supporting surface is free of sand or small stones.
+- Before installing the jack, make sure that there is no sand or small stones on the supporting surface.

 1. Place a wheel chock under the wheel that is diagonal to the jacking point.